Reading and writing support

 More information is available on the Dyslexie Font website.

-Support in academic writing is available through the SLU Library.
-Whether you are working on an assignment, report, or thesis, it can be valuable to receive feedback on language, style, structure, and organisation.
-Please note that language support does not include reviewing scientific content or providing full proofreading services.
+Support in academic writing is available at the SLU Library.
+Whether you are working on an assignment, report or thesis, it can be valuable to receive feedback on language, style, structure and organisation.
+Please note that language support does not include reviewing scientific content or proofreading.

 Study skills and study strategies